whitebrick/whitebrick-cloud/README.md

 #### Whitebrick is a lightweight No Code Database with three points of difference:

-1. The front end uses a [Gatsby static Jamstack](https://www.gatsbyjs.com/) client for easy customization and hosting.
+1. The front end uses a [Gatsby static Jamstack](https://www.gatsbyjs.com/) client for dead easy customization and deployment.
 2. The back end is a set of [Serverless functions](https://www.serverless.com/) for making DDL calls to [PostgreSQL](https://www.postgresql.org/) and configuring [Hasura GraphQL server](https://hasura.io/).
 3. The [PostgreSQL](https://www.postgresql.org/) database schemas can be accessed directly with **_psql_** for data import/export and integrations with other tools.